thisjody/pa-cf-gcs-bq-load/README.md

 ## Utilize the PA-CF Shared Configs Toolkit

-For the effective deployment and management of the `pa-cf-gcs-bq-load` Cloud Function, it is essential to leverage the capabilities of the PA-CF Shared Configs Toolkit.
+For the effective deployment and management of the `pa-cf-gcs-bq-load` Cloud Function, it's vital to check out the [PA-CF Shared Configs Repository](https://github.com/acep-uaf/pa-cf-shared-configs).
 This toolkit plays a crucial role in standardizing and streamlining the configuration process, ensuring that the cloud function operates seamlessly within the larger cloud infrastructure.
 Key aspects of the Shared Configs Toolkit include:

 1. **Standardized Configuration**: The toolkit provides a set of standardized configurations that are essential for the consistent and error-free deployment of the cloud function.